suspect-devices/digithink/docs/buildnotes/RockyLinuxLXDHost/README.md

-# <DEL>Rocky Linux 8.4</DEL> *Ubuntu 21.04 (Hirsute Hippo)* LXD host.
-(AOC2024 install)
+# <DEL>Rocky Linux 8.4</DEL> *Ubuntu 21.04 (Hirsute Hippo)* LXD host. (*orignal* AOC2024 install *notes*)

-*I had hoped that the new community supported downstream operating system based on Red Hats Enterprize Linux would take my work out of the nightmare of FC26 and Centos7.
-Since they run Dell Hardware, some of which is as old as our server hardware I thought it was an opportunity to test the way forward.
-It failed.
-But better to fail here where we aren't taking others with us.
-And in ways that make us see the errors in our way.*
+*I had hoped that the new community supported downstream operating system based on Red Hats Enterprize Linux could take my work out of the nightmare of FC26 and Centos7.
+Since they run Dell Hardware, some of which is as old as our server hardware I thought it was an opportunity to test it as way forward.
+It failed miserably.
+But better to fail here where we aren't taking others with us and in ways that make us see the errors in our way.*

 * The original text in this document is plain text.
 * <del>Where the text is no longer relevant its struck through.
 * *Corrections are in italics*
+* The new document for the server build will be at [https://www.digithink.com/buildnotes/LXD-snapshot-host/](https://www.digithink.com/buildnotes/LXD-snapshot-host/)

 While bs2020 the candiate and kb2018 our Governer have served us well for the last few years its time for something new.
 Something community sourced, smart, and revolutionary.
 AOC2024